-WAR Plays has been developed to mark the 70th anniversary of the signing of the Universal Declaration of Human Rights after the Second World War.
+WAR Plays was developed to mark the 70th anniversary of the signing of the Universal Declaration of Human Rights after the Second World War.

-Some of our best and most original women’s voices in new theatre writing tell contemporary, thought-provoking stories of courage, hope and determination amid the chaos, suspicion and displacement of war.
+Some of our best and most original women’s voices in new theatre writing told contemporary, thought-provoking stories of courage, hope and determination amid the chaos, suspicion and displacement of war.

-This two week festival will feature seven full length new plays plus two weekend events featuring leading female journalists and human rights activists talking about the impact of conflict on women.
+This two-week festival featured seven full-length new plays plus two weekend events with leading female journalists and human rights activists talking about the impact of conflict on women.